 The fight scene in the projector, where they just left the bluescreen in instead of chroma-keying whatever was supposed to be there.

 Admiral Dougherty's death is achieved with some low-resolution computer morphing that would have looked bad even on Deep Space Nine or Voyager, to say nothing of a theatrically-released film.

 Squick: Dougherty's murder is one of the more graphic in the Star Trek mythos.
 Death by skin stretching.

 Strawman Has a Point: Shouldn't the needs of the many outweigh the needs of the few?
-While the Bak'u were supposed to come off as innocent victims of an under-the-table Federation plot to steal their planet's resources, they mostly came off as selfish pricks who won't share (or tolerate anyone of their own who wanted to share) their planet's amazing power of healing, leaving the rest of the galaxy to die of diseases they themselves easily overcame.
-Of course, the idea of a land grab from them greatly violates their rightful sovereignty (which they may or may not have depending on how the Federation handles squatter's rights), and is in itself wrong, even if it was meant for the greater good of the galaxy.
-But since the Bak'u are such Jerk Asses for not letting anyone even just study their planet to understand its powers, it's hard for some to feel sympathy for them.
+While the Bak'u were supposed to come off as innocent victims of an under-the-table Federation plot to steal their planet's resources, viewers tend to interpret them as selfish pricks who won't share (or tolerate anyone of their own who wanted to share) their planet's amazing power of healing, leaving the rest of the galaxy to die of diseases they themselves easily overcame.
+Of course, the idea of a land grab from them greatly violates their rightful sovereignty, and is in itself wrong, even if it was meant for the greater good of the galaxy.
+But since the Bak'u are interpreted as such Jerk Asses for not being willing to give up their homes to allow the radiation to be collected and distributed, it's hard for some to feel sympathy for them.

 Admiral Dougherty makes a point that many viewers considered a better argument than the writers did:

 Dougherty: They are not indigenous to this world, they were never meant to be immortal!